top of page

 Give us an interesting fun fact about your book.

-Although a work of fiction, many of the information about Buffalo, NY, its weather, and the Outer Harbor are based on truth.
+Although a work of fiction, some of the information about Buffalo, NY, is true, its climate, the plants, the mountains, and places like the Outer Harbor are based on truth.

 Is there anything you find particularly challenging in your writing?

-Finding long periods of time to write.
-I teach academic and technical communications writing at the college level and they keep me very busy.
-I enjoy teaching them and working with young people, but long periods for my own writing is difficult to find.
+Finding long periods to write.
+I teach academic and technical communications writing at the college level.
+I also go into primary, middle, and high schools.
+This keeps me very busy.
+I enjoy teaching and working with young people, but long periods for my writing then become difficult to find.

 What do you like to do when you are not writing?

 As I mentioned, I like gardening.
-Besides that, I enjoy spending time with family and friends, walking in nature (nature fixes my heart and head), and reading other’s novels.
+Besides that, I enjoy spending time with family and friends, walking in nature because nature fixes my heart and head, crocheting, and reading others' work.

 What advice would you give to aspiring authors?